RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 ### Organization of **CMSIS-Core**
 The **CMSIS** files are integrated into device-driver library packages from microcontroller vendors.
-Some of the files in the device-driver library are prepared by ARM and are common to various microcontroller vendors.
+Some of the files in the device-driver library are prepared by ARM and are common to various microcontroller vendors.
 Other files are vendor/device specific.